 - Comparison shop prescription drugs.
-Not all stores are priced the same, you can check GoodRX.com to comparison shop.
+Not all stores are priced the same, make sure to comparison shop.
 For example, Lipitor is listed for $10.78 at Walmart but $12.60 at Kroger. (in the case of Lipitor, many of the cheaper prices are for atorvastatin, the generic).

 - Don’t go to the emergency room… unless it’s an emergency.
 Emergency rooms are extremely expensive and are really a last resort, go to an urgent care facility instead.